-You may have seen the earlier blog post about preparation.
+You may have read posts by our team talking about preparation.
 This doesn’t just apply to the people submitting reports, but to everyone.

 Have you submitted your own reports, and highlighted to the secretary (using Magic Minutes of course) which bits need highlighting in the meeting?

 Have you read everyone else’s reports once they have been submitted, and flagged any parts you would like to discuss that they haven’t highlighted themselves?

 Have you looked at the agenda and really thought through whether or not there is anything you want to add?
 It’s amazing how many meetings we go to where the AOB at the start raises a whole list of extra subjects.
 These items haven’t just cropped up; It’s just that the attendees have waited until the meeting to think about it.